sematext/docs/docs/synthetics/alerts.md

 SSL certificate alerts are generated on the following conditions for both HTTP and Browser monitors:

-* 30, 14, 7 and 3 days before the expiry of leaf, intermediate and root certificate in the chain
+* 30, 14, 7 and 3 days before the expiry of leaf, intermediate, and root certificates in the chain
 * SSL certificate change is detected

-For more information, refer to [SSL Certificate Monitoring](./ssl-certs.md) section.
+For more information, refer to the [SSL Certificate Monitoring](./ssl-certs.md) section.